GravityTwin/PolytopiaGuide/README.md

     Upgraded **Swordsman 4 (Raft)** to **Scout 2 (Swordsman 4)** (five Stars).
 Revealed more of the land around **Muslonu**.

-    Moved **Scout 2 (Swordsman 4)** west two tiles and south-west one tile, adjacent to the Oumaji coast.
+    Moved **Scout 2 (Swordsman 4)** west two tiles and southwest one tile, adjacent to the Oumaji coast.

 Moved **Defender 1** south on to the **Port**, converting it into a **Defender 1 (Raft)**.